TheXDS/PhisherTank/README.md

 As of right now, there's two phishing sites supported.

 - PHP.Berangkat
-- PHP.Microsotf.A (note the mispelling, there was another simmilar site with slight differences, but the site went down and silly me...
+- PHP.liveblog365.A (Microsotf) (note the mispelling, there was another simmilar site with slight differences, but the site went down and silly me...
 I deleted the whole attack, but still.
 This is variant A)
+- PHP.liveblog365.B (Bancatlan) (slightly more advanced, pretends to be a Honduran Bank, includes some advanced telemetry libary to presumably, keep track of resources downloaded by victims)

 I came up with these names sort-of the same way an anti-virus company would come with theirs.